gwenaubrac/ipcw-methods/README.md

 | 9-bootstrap  | Repeat steps 6-8 1,000 times to obtain robust confidence intervals for incidence rates  |
 | 10-plot_results  | Create tables and plots to communicate findings  |

 Packages used for this project:

-R Packages Used for Analysis
 1.
 Canty A, Ripley B. boot: Bootstrap Functions (Originally by Angelo Canty for S).
 Published online April 8, 1999:1.3-31. doi:10.32614/CRAN.package.boot
 2.